pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_get.hbs.md

 # tanzu accelerator get

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator get` command to get accelerator information.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator get` command to get accelerator information.

 ## Synopsis